Peter Zeihan: Criticism

 Critics of Zeihan’s work note that he adopts a deterministic view of demographic and geopolitical trends.

 Money & Macro criticizes Zeihan's long-running claim, made since 2010, that China will collapse within a decade, noting that while his arguments about demographics, debt, and energy dependence highlight real challenges, many of them are overstated or selective, and the Chinese government has implemented policies to mitigate these risks.

 In the 2023 update of The Accidental Superpower, Zeihan appended evaluations of his earlier predictions, acknowledging overestimates of Russia’s military strength and underestimates of Canadian national identity’s influence in Alberta.

+Personal life

+In 2001, Zeihan resided in Austin, Texas, though he now resides in Morrison, Colorado.
+He is an independent voter.